maxpaynestory/fastapi-book-catalog/README.md

-# Book Catalog API - FastAPI Take-Home Test

-This project implements a Book Catalog RESTful API using FastAPI, async SQLAlchemy (with aiosqlite), and Pydantic.
-It supports full CRUD operations for books, including an async endpoint for listing all books.
-All endpoints are covered by integration tests.

 # FastAPI Book Catalog API

 This project is a modern FastAPI application implementing a Book Catalog RESTful API.
 It uses async SQLAlchemy with aiosqlite for database operations and follows best practices for FastAPI, Pydantic, and Python project structure.